International Work with Children in Bolivia

 - Start dates: Flexible

-As a Projects Abroad Care volunteer, you have an important role to play in many of the orphanages, care centres, and special needs centres we work with in Bolivia.
+As a Projects Abroad Care volunteer, you have an important role to play in many of the care centres and special needs centres we work with in Bolivia.
 Whatever your age, ability, or level of experience, you can make a positive contribution to the lives of Bolivian children.
 We welcome volunteers who are on a gap year, a career break, a volunteer vacation, or even volunteers who are already retired.
 All you need is enthusiasm and commitment towards whichever project you work on.

 We have started working with a centre for young girls who have been abused and who are eager to learn different extra-curricular activities to help them on their journey to recovery.
 So if you are a good dancer, yoga fanatic, or have other artistic talents please let us know.